Check My NAT — NAT Type Checker For Gaming

 What is NAT?

 Network Address Translation (NAT) lets multiple devices share a single public IP address by rewriting packet source and destination details as traffic crosses your router.
-It conserves IPv4 addresses and adds a light layer of isolation, but it also introduces translation rules that influence how inbound connections reach your device.
+It conserves IPv4 addresses and adds a layer of isolation, but also introduces translation rules that determine whether outside peers can establish direct connections to your device.

 NAT Types Explained